pvanhoof/dir-examples/README.md

 ## What will the linker typically link with?

 The linker will for -lpackage-4.3 typically link with /usr/lib/libpackage-4.3.so.2 or with libpackage-APIVERSION.so.(current - age).
-Noting that the (current - age) calculation is often (for example in cmake) referred to as the SOVERSION.
+Noting that the (current - age) calculation is often, for example in cmake, referred to as the SOVERSION.

 ## What is wrong?

 ### Not doing any versioning

-Without versioning you can't make any API or ABI changes that wont break all your users' code in a possibly managable way.
+Without versioning you can't make any API or ABI changes that wont break all your users' code in a way that could be managable for them.
 If you do decide not to do any versioning, then at least also don't put anything behind the .so part of your so's filename.
-At least you wont break things in spectacular ways.
+That way, at least you wont break things in spectacular ways.

 ### Coming up with your own versioning scheme

-Knowing it better than the rest of the world will make everything you do break with what the entire rest of the world does.
+Knowing it better than the rest of the world will in spectacular ways make everything you do break with what the entire rest of the world does.
 You shouldn't congratulate yourself with that.
-The only thing that can be said about it is that it probably makes little sense (and that others will probably start ignoring your work).
+The only thing that can be said about it is that it probably makes little sense, and that others will probably start ignoring your work.
 Your mileage may vary.

-### Using your package's (semver) version for current, revision, age
+### Using your package's (semver) release numbering for current, revision, age

 This is similarly wrong to 'Coming up with your own versioning scheme'.